Hierarchical Models for Independence Structures of Networks: Discussion and future work

-\paragraph{Model selection based on nodal attribute network and models based on the bidirected marginal models.} Throughout this paper we worked under the assumption that there is a given dependency graph.
+Throughout this paper we worked under the assumption that there is a given dependency graph.
 In general, the model depends on the labeling of the network, i.e.\ the individuals represented by the network.
 In practical cases, a sparse dependency graph may normally be provided by experts, by marking certain individuals whose relations with other individuals affect the whole or some parts of the network.

-If such an expert opinion is not available, there may be several methods to select a dependency graph.
-First of all, remember that in the defined hierarchical models, studied in this paper, as well as marginal models, discussed in this section, there are restrictions on dependency graphs by assuming that they satisfy the Markov dependence property.
-Not only do these restrictions lead to neat theoretical results, but there is also a practical justification for such restrictions.
+If such an expert opinion is not available, there may be several methods to select a dependency graph based on the nature of the network or the model: It is common to observe some nodal attributes along with an observed network.
+In this case these attributes can be used for selecting a dependency graph.

-Here we provide some interpretation when there are marginal independencies as in the bidirected graphical models, discussed in Section \ref{sec:gr.mod}.
-Notice that if the dependency graph consists only of cliques as connected components then the independence model induced by undirected and the bidirected graphs are the same (i.e.\ they are so-called \emph{Markov equivalent}).
-Hence in the simulation study of the previous section, one could as well assume that the graphs were bidirected.
+In addition, features of networks could lead to specific dependence graphs.
+These include \emph{homophily}, i.e.\ individuals with similar characteristics being more likely to relate \cite{kri09}, \emph{heterophily}, where individuals relate to those with different characteristics (as seen in some social networks \cite{loz14}), \emph{exchangeability}, in the sense that the model is invariant under relabeling of the nodes, and \emph{transitivity}, which states that given that we know whether $j$ and $k$ are friends (i.e.\ adjacent), knowing whether $i$ is a friend of $j$ would impact the probability of $i$ being a friend of $k$.

+For exchangeable ERGMs, it was shown in \cite{lau17} that the corresponding dependence graph could be either empty, complete, the line graph of the complete graph, or its compliment.

+For the case of transitivity, for three nodes, this corresponds to $ij\ci ik\cd jk$ not being satisfied, but the marginal independence $ij\ci ik$ being satisfied.
+This can be represented by the \emph{bidirected dependency graph} $ij\arc jk\arc ik$.
+This motivates introducing a parallel theory as in this paper to define a set of network models that preserve the independence structures of bidirected graphical models as opposed to undirected graphical models: for a \emph{bidirected graph} $D$, where all edges are depicted as bidirected edges, $\arc$, the pairwise Markov property states that for two non-adjacent vertices $i$ and $j$, $i\ci j$, i.e.\ $i$ and $j$ are marginally independent; whereas the global Markov property states that $A\ci B\cd C$ when every path between disjoint vertex subsets $A$ and $B$ has no vertex in $C$.